bellabr/foldSeekR/README.md

 The author of the package is Annabella Bregazzi.

-The author wrote the pull_prediction function, which makes use of httr2.
+The author wrote the pull_prediction function, which makes use of httr2, jsonlite.

-The author wrote the pull_summary function, which makes use of httr2.
+The author wrote the pull_summary function, which makes use of httr2, jsonlite.

+The author wrote the pull_url function, which makes use of httr2, jsonlite.

+The author wrote the available_databases function, which makes use of httr2, jsonlite.

+The author wrote the ticket function, which makes use of httr2, jsonlite, curl.

+The author wrote the status function, which makes use of httr2, jsonlite.

+The author wrote the foldseek function, which makes use of httr2, jsonlite.

+The author wrote the cache_top_hits function, which makes use of BiocFileCache.

+The author wrote the clear_cache function, which makes use of BiocFileCache.

-The author wrote the visualize_prediction function, which makes use of BiocFileCache, r3dmol, and bio3d.
+The author wrote the visualize_prediction function, which makes use of BiocFileCache, r3dmol, bio3d.

+The author wrote the visualize_foldseeks function, which makes use of BiocFileCache, r3dmol, bio3d.

 No generative AI tools were used in the development of this package.